 The validation which they freely gave away at the beginning of what you thought was a beautiful relationship will have lessened.
 The narcissist will now only use these validating affirmations to reward you when they get what they want from you.

 When you supply them with fuel in the form of money, time, admiration, sex, or whatever else it is that they need from you, some might seek emotional or psychological benefits – such as enjoying making you feel bad or feel validated themselves when they can see how much you need them.

 The validation and outpour of love once were showered, now become just well-calculated sprinkles to keep you hooked and enticed to play their game.

 Mistreatment by criticisms

-Next comes the criticisms, probably lots of them, sometimes carefully hidden and delivered passively aggressively and for others they can be out and out bouts of chastisement.
+Next in the narcissistic relationship phase comes the criticisms, probably lots of them, sometimes carefully hidden and delivered passively-aggressively.
+For others, they can be out and out bouts of chastisement.

-At this stage of your relationship, you’ll probably begin to wonder if you did something wrong that might have caused this “upset” behavior.
+At this stage of your relationship with a narcissist, you’ll probably begin to wonder if you did something wrong that might have caused this “upset” behavior.